async/await in TypeScript

 You may have noticed that we omitted error handling.
 We could do this with the catch block after the then in a promise.
 But what happens if we encounter an error?
 That leads us to try/catch.

-try/catchWe’ll refer to the employee fetching example to see the error handling in action, as it is likely to encounter an error over a network request.
+try/catchWe’ll refer back to the employee-fetching example to see error handling in action, since network requests are especially prone to failure.

 interface Employee {